Hussein Radjabu

 El-Hajji Hussein Radjabu is a Burundian politician.
 He was the party chairman of the ruling National Council for the Defense of Democracy – Forces for the Defense of Democracy until February 2007, when he was deposed at a party congress.
 In April 2007, he was arrested on charges of "plotting an armed rebellion and insulting the president by referring to him as an "empty bottle".
-In April 2008, Radjabu Hussein was convicted of those charges, leading to a 13 year prison sentence.
+In April 2008, Radjabu Hussein was convicted of those charges, leading to a 13-year prison sentence.
+He is a Muslim of Hutu ethnicity and is from Muyinga in the northern part of the country.
+He is devoted to his religion and has gone on Hajj to Mecca.